QinyueZheng/linguistic_datastory/index.md

 Intuitively, if the linguistic signs are salient, there's no need to predict, the conversation failure is easily noticed.
 Given this, we would hope for subtle cues.
 Here we mainly look into **sentiment**, **politeness** and **talkativeness**.

 ### Sentiment
 In conversations, there are positive sentiment (e.g. “I will still be thrilled if …”), negative sentiment (e.g. “It’s not a great expression …”) or neural sentiment (e.g. flat questions).
-Changes in sentiment can reflect emotional responses, social affect, as well as the status of the relationship as a whole (Gottman and Levenson, 2000; Wang and Cardie, 2014).
-We quantify the proportion of exchanged sentences that transmit positive, neutral and negative sentiment using the Stanford Sentiment Analyzer (Socher et al., 2013).
+Changes in sentiment can reflect emotional responses, social affect, as well as the status of the relationship as a whole (<span style="color:blue">Gottman and Levenson, 2000</span>; <span style="color:blue">Wang and Cardie, 2014</span>).
+We quantify the proportion of exchanged sentences that transmit positive, neutral and negative sentiment using the Stanford Sentiment Analyzer (<span style="color:blue">Socher et al., 2013</span>).
-As shown in Figure xx, it is the

 {% include imbalance_sentiment_combine.html %}

+From the figure we find that an imbalance in the amount of positive sentiment expressed by the speakers is a subtle sign that the conversation will end in personal attack.
+When looking closer at who is the source of the imbalance, we find that it is the "victims" that use significantly less positive sentiment than the "perpetrators", who eventually say something toxic.
+This is surprising and somewhat counterintuitive.

 ### Politeness
-Differences in levels of politeness can echo betrayals in Diplomacy games \ref {linguistic betrayal here}.
+Differences in levels of politeness can echo betrayals in Diplomacy games (<span style="color:blue">Niculae et al., 2015</span>).
 Using the Stanford Politeness classifier, we measure the politeness of each utterance.
-Conversations gone awry show a slight imbalance between the level of politeness (one-sample t-test on the imbalance, p = xx).
-Not surprisingly, the attacker who jeopardize the conversation is less polite, which also reflects that Politeness is not an ideal subtle cues to foretell the track of conversations.
+It is unexpected to see that both attackers and victims show little politeness in the conversations.
+But it is reasonable since this is online, and basically no one knows you and you know no one.
+Anonymous sometimes can reveal the true human nature.

 {% include imbalance_politeness_combine.html %}

+Conversations gone awry show a slight imbalance between the level of politeness.
+Not surprisingly, the attacker who jeopardize the conversation is more impolite, which also reflects that Politeness is not an ideal subtle cues to foretell the track of conversations.

 ### Talktiveness